Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 ### The Code: ###

 This simulation sums up the waves at every point in the user-defined grid size (using phasors, i.e. Euler's formula), using the path difference of the waves from each ultrasonic transducer, and then log-scales that to a decibel result for that square.
-The decibel result is the absolute ultrasound volume at that point.
-The program also takes into account signal attenuation (both over distance and in atmosphere).
+The decibel value is the absolute ultrasound volume at that point.
+The program takes into account signal attenuation (both over distance and in atmosphere).
 This is a parallelised program, so you will also need to define the number of CPU cores that the program can utilize.

 The code simulates the transducers' beam angle plots as a sinc function, which I tuned to what I thought it should be for the TCT25-16T transducer I intend to use - there was no precise beam angle plot available.
 The sinc function was based on the one datapoint I had: the attenuation is -6dB @ 25 degrees from the transducer's axis.
 This will need to be adjusted for other transducers - it's all in the sinc() function.